atbcb/usab-uswds/_ada-guides/readme.md

-This directory contains Guide to the ADA Accessibility Standards.
+This directory contains Guide to the ADA Accessibility Standards.&nbsp;
 Each guide is a Markdown files, and there multiple guides per file.

-The images folder contains images used for the guides.
+The `img` folder contains images used for some of the guides.